ifcarpediem/ChatIoT/README.md

 The client-side configuration file is `chatiot/client/configs/config.yaml`, and some parameters are presented as follows:

-+ `llm_server`: How to access the llm service
++ `llm_server`: how to access the llm service
   + `host`: the host of the server
   + `port`: the FastAPI port for the LLM service, default is 10000
   + `model`: select the llm model to use

-+ `home_assistant`: How to access Home Assistant
++ `home_assistant`: how to access Home Assistant
   + `host`: "0.0.0.0", Home Assistant must run on the same device as the client.
   + `port`: default is 8123
   + `token`: the access token
-  + `config_path`: The absolute path of Home Assistant's config on this device
+  + `config_path`: the absolute path of Home Assistant's config on this device

-+ `porcupine`: The current wake word service is based on [porcupine](https://console.picovoice.ai/login), which provides 'jarvis' by default.
++ `porcupine`: the current wake word service is based on [porcupine](https://console.picovoice.ai/login), which provides 'jarvis' by default.
   + `keywords`: []
   + `keyword_paths`:  ["ppn/***"]
   + `sensitivities`: []

-+ `tencent`: The current voice service, such as text-to-speech and speech-to-text, is based on [Tencent's services](https://cloud.tencent.com/product/tts)
++ `tencent`: the current voice service, such as text-to-speech and speech-to-text, is based on [Tencent's services](https://cloud.tencent.com/product/tts)
   + `appid`
   + `secret_id`
   + `secret_key`

-+ `web_ui`: The current web page is implemented using Streamlit.
++ `web_ui`: the current web page is implemented using Streamlit.
   + `port`: default is 8501

 ```bash